-Here is some of the information I recently shared in my August newsletter.
+Here is some of the information I recently shared in the October newsletter.
 Each newsletter has a specific focus.
-This month is focused on the cupping technique.
-If you would be interested in receiving my newsletters, please head over to my contact page and sign up.
+This newsletter is focused on foot pain and plantar fasciitis.
+If you would be interested in receiving my newsletters, which include links to the studies as well as special offers and sales coupons, please head over to my contact page and sign up.

 TABLE OF CONTENTS

 The Foot Tripod

 1. A study titled Comparison between the plantar pressure effects of toe separators and insoles in patients with hallux valgus at a one-month follow-up, published in Foot and Ankle Surgery Feb 2021, looked at the difference between prefabricated toe separators or customized insole.
 The study concluded: After one month of use, the customized insole was more effective in plantar pressure reduction than the toe separator for a hallux deformity.

 2. An article, titled Local Percutaneous Radiofrequency for Chronic Plantar Fasciitis, published in Arthroscopy Techniques in May 2021, compared the use of bipolar radio frequency treatment with open surgery and concludes: Bipolar radiofrequency appears to be a safe procedure for refractory plantar fasciitis that can provide outcomes equivalent to open plantar fascia release with less morbidity.